snagasuri/autodoc-testing/README.md

 Autodoc works by using GitHub Actions to detect when a pull request is made.
 It then reviews the file, takes the previous docs, and annexes the new information into the docs using Llama 3, then pushes it to the README file to update the GitHub page automatically.

-## Latest Update: test11
+## Latest Update: example.txt

-Here is the structured response:
+Here is the concise description of the changes:

 **1. Brief description of the change:** A new commit was pushed to the main branch of the "autodoc-testing" repository, updating the README.md file with new content.

 **2. Key modifications or additions:**
+• No changes to the file content (example.txt) were detected.
-• Updated README.md file with new content about Autodoc and its functionality.
+• The README.md file was updated with new content about Autodoc and its functionality.
-• Corrected "Latest Update" section from "Unknown file" to "README.md".
+• The "Latest Update" section was corrected from "Unknown file" to "README.md".

 **3. Impact on existing documentation:** No significant impact on existing documentation, as the update primarily focuses on introducing the Autodoc functionality.